xNS5/sleepyboi/README.md

 1. Get the general geographic location
 2. Use that geographic information to get sunrise/sunset times
-3. Run the respective sunrise/sunset script based on whether the current time is before or after sunset/sunrise.
+3. If the current time is after sunrise, execute sunrise theme command
+4. If the current time is after susnet, execute sunset theme command
-4. ???
+5. ???
-5. Profit
+6. Profit

 This service is powered by [SunriseSunset.io](https://sunrisesunset.io/api/)